fyc1007261/fyc1007261.github.io/_pages/about.md

 My projects mainly focus on achieving **safety (predictability in performance) and security** in resource-constrained systems, including traditional distributed systems and real-time cyber-physical systems (CPS).
 My past and present projects include but are not limited to:
 - Ensuring data confidentiality and integrity across heterogeneous memory tiers
-- Protecting cyber-physical systems against Byzantine faults, with theoretical worst-case guarantees
+- Byzantine fault-resilient cyber-physical systems, with theoretical worst-case guarantees
-- Revealing and exploiting scheduling-based timing side channels in IoT and embedded platforms
+- Revealing and exploiting scheduling-based timing side channels in IoT/embedded platforms
 - Analyzing performance (e.g., deadline violations) in complex systems

 **I am looking for postdoc opportunities**.
 Feel free to reach out to me if you are interested in my work!